 The Police NewsLaredo, TX

-CBP and Immigration and Customs Enforcement's Homeland Security Investigations conducted the investigation.
-Assistant U.S. Attorney Francisco J. Rodriguez is prosecuting the case.
+Immigration and Customs Enforcement’s Homeland Security Investigations is conducted the investigation.
+Assistant U.S. Attorney Anthony J. Evans is prosecuting the case.